 "An operator [in the present case, SPDC - Court] shall be responsible for the containment and recovery of any Spill discovered within his operational area, whether or not its source is known.
 The operator shall take prompt and adequate steps to contain, remove and dispose of the spill."
-In view of this, the Court is provisionally of the opinion that of equal relevance for the assessment of the disputes in the main actions is that, under Nigerian law, the cleaning up of the spilled oil and/or the putting right of the consequences of the leakage(s) be carried out appropriately, regardless of the question of how such leakage(s) was/were caused.
+In view of this, the court is provisionally of the opinion that of equal relevance for the assessment of the disputes in the main actions is that, under Nigerian law, the cleaning up of the spilled oil and/or the putting right of the consequences of the leakage be carried out appropriately, regardless of the question of how the leakage was caused.